TEHIK-EE/tedi-design-system/README.md

 To skip new version on commit use `docs` or `chore` prefix in commits.
 For example `docs(storybook): Fix storybook visual styles`, this ensures new version is not generated, but deploy to storybook is still made.
 (Use for changes that are not important for end users)

+### Commit rules (Breaking changes etc.)

+To provide correct changelog we have to follow [conventional-changelog-standard](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md).
+Check the link for more instructions

 TODO:

 - CI jobs
 - Gitlab rules
-- Commit rules (Breaking changes etc.)
 - Who oversees changes, how is everything shared across projects

 - debugging